ontopic-vkg/adventureworks-sqlserver/README.md

 1. Edit the file `adventure.properties` to insert the credentials and the JDBC URL for connecting to the database.
 Tip: you can see the URL in Ontopic Studio.
 2. Start the docker-compose script: `docker-compose up -d`
 3. Open http://localhost:8080 and run your SPARQL queries

+## Materialize the Knowledge Graph

+1. Edit the file `adventure.properties` to insert the credentials and the JDBC URL for connecting to the database.
+2. Make sure every user can write in the directory `output`.
+On Unix: `chmod 777 output`
+3. Run the docker-compose script for materialization: `docker-compose -f docker-compose-materialization.yml up`
+4. Wait for the command to finish.
+You should find the file `kg.nt` in the `output` directory.

+We commented out the ontology parameter to avoid materializing the saturated graph (i.e. the graph obtained after reasoning).
+Remove the comment if you want to obtain the saturated graph.